ramirezfx/docker-jekyll/README.md

 # docker-jekyll-4.2.2

-This will build a docker-image with Jekyll
+This will build a docker-image with Pre-installed Jekyll-4.2.2

 ## INSTALL